patricklafrance/shelby/README.md

 ### Handle view model events

 There is several events that occurs during the lifeycle of a view model that you can hook too.
-You can hook to those events by providing handlers when you are defining a view model or, most of them can be provided globally, i.e. that they will be called **when the event occurs in any view models**.
+You can hook to those events by providing handlers.
+Those handlers can be scoped to a specific view model or globally (they will be triggered **when the event occurs in any view models**).

 To see all the events that you can hook to, [see the API section](#).

-#### View model specific event handler
+#### Event handlers scoped to a specific view model

-To provide an handler for a specific model, all you got to do, is to override the event handler function that correspond to the event when you are defining your view model.
+To provide an event handler for a specific view model, you have to override the event handler function that match the desired event when you define the view model.

 ```javascript
 Shelby.ViewModel.extend({